jnozzi/cocoadev.com/markdown/CvsBasics.md

 More description forthcoming.

-See General/CvsWrappers for information about storing binary files in CVS.
+See CvsWrappers for information about storing binary files in CVS.

 But don't use the tar wrappers.
-They only exist for one version of CVS, and if you end up using someone else's repository (like General/SourceForge), it just Won't Work.
+They only exist for one version of CVS, and if you end up using someone else's repository (like SourceForge), it just Won't Work.
 Just add the nib or project directory and add the files contained therein.

 A great article on SVN in xcode 3